 Emergency duty team (for out of hours emergencies)

-- Opening hours: 4.30 pm to 8.30 am from Monday to Thursday, from 4pm on Friday and 24 hours at weekends and bank holidays
+- EDT operates between the hours: 4:30pm until 8.30am from Monday to Thursday, from 4pm on Friday and 24 hours at weekends and bank holidays.

 Please note, the link to the Multi-agency referral form goes directly through to the iART team during working hours and will not be picked up by the Emergency Duty Team.